Sai-sakunthala/Assignment2/README.md

 # Part B: Fine-Tuning EfficientNetV2
 ## assignment_2_partb_train.py
 This repository contains code for fine-tuning the EfficientNetV2 model using PyTorch Lightning and Weights and Biases for the iNaturalist dataset.

+## FineTunedModel module
+The FineTunedModel class is a PyTorch Lightning-based model for fine-tuning the EfficientNet-V2-M architecture.
+Here's a detailed explanation:

+Model Initialization:

+EfficientNet-V2-M is loaded with pre-trained ImageNet weights.

+Blocks of the model are frozen initially (based on freeze_k).

+The final classifier is replaced with a Dropout layer and a new Linear layer for classification, tailored for num_classes.

+Training Strategy:

+Freezes the first freeze_k layers.

+Gradually unfreezes layers every unfreeze_every epochs, allowing the model to adapt progressively.

+Optimization:

+Adam optimizer is used with a Cosine Annealing LR scheduler for better convergence.

+Training & Validation:

+Standard cross-entropy loss and accuracy metrics are logged for both training and validation.

+Dynamic Layer Freezing:

+Layers are progressively unfrozen during training for more refined feature learning, reducing overfitting.

+This model provides a progressive fine-tuning approach, ideal for transfer learning scenarios.
 ## Weights and Biases Integration
 WandB is used for logging training progress, loss, accuracy, and model checkpoints.